 Use your mouse to adjust the width, ad height of an image as per your requirements.

-Once you are done with the Image scaling, Click on the preview tab to see the report preview.
+Once you completed with the Image scaling, Click on the preview tab to see the report preview.

-Image Properties: Right-click on the Image will open the context menu.
-Please select the Image Properties.. option from the context menu to alter the properties of an existing image.
+Image Properties: Right-click on the image will open the context menu.
+Please select the Image Properties.. option from it to alter the properties of an existing image.

-- Original Size: This option will resize the Image Item (report Item) to display the image in original size.
-For example, if you select 720p image then it will accommodate space for 720p and display the image.
+- Original Size: This option resizes the Image Item (report Item) to display the image in the original size.
+For example, if you select the 720p Image then it will accommodate space for 720p and display the Image.

 - Fit to Size: This option will resize the Image to fit inside the Image Item (report Item).
-For example, if you select 720p image, and the report item size is 100 * 100 then the 720p image will compress to fit inside that 100 * 100 item.
+For example, if you select a 720p image and the report item size is 100 * 100, then the 720p Image will compress to fit inside that 100 * 100 item.

 - Fit Proportional: This is the default option for an image item.
 This option will resize an Image to fit inside the Image Item (report Item) while maintaining the aspect ratio.

-- Clip: This option will clip the image to fit inside the Image Item (report Item).
+- Clip: It clips the Image to fit inside the Image Item (report Item).

-Now you can see there is an empty space on the left side off an image.
+Now you can see there is a space on the left side of an image.

 - Show: This is the default option.
 It will show the Image Item